ydahal1/ydahal1/jokes.md

-How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+Our wedding was so beautiful, even the cake was in tiers.

 [
-Mon Aug 25 00:29:11 UTC 2025
+Tue Aug 26 00:27:44 UTC 2025
  ]